 Vision and hearing screening are done for students in select grades in all public and private schools.
 Screening is also done if requested by parents or school staff.

 West Milwaukee families in need should enroll in our WIC program.
 WIC staff works with the WM Lion’s Club members to provide Thanksgiving food baskets to families in need.

 In these classes with the West Allis Health Department, participants learn the many benefits of infant massage while practicing this gentle art in a very supportive, relaxed atmosphere.
 The class is facilitated by a certified infant massage instructor, and the class fee ($10 for West Allis-West Milwaukee residents, $20 for non-residents) is collected at the first class.
 Fees include both days of instruction as well as all hand-out material and surprise giveaways.

-Update: The next scheduled Loving Touch Infant Massage Class will be held on Tuesday, November 19, 2019 and Wednesday, November 20, 2019 at the Health Department (7120 W. National Ave.) from 10:00 – 11:00 a.m.
-Class size is limited to please register early.
-Register online or call the West Allis Health Department at (414) 302-8600 to assure as spot for you and your infant.
-Please bring a mat or blanket and dress comfortably as class is held sitting on the floor.
+Class size is limited so please register early.
+Register online or call the West Allis Health Department at (414) 302-8600 to assure a spot for you and your infant.
+Please bring a mat or blanket and dress comfortably as the class is held sitting on the floor.
 Infants must be no more than 6 months of age.